Using Google Analytics 4 (GA4) to Measure and Improve Your Content Marketing

 Turning Google Analytics into valuable, actionable information

-Being able to collect all of this data is excellent, but at one point, it can become a bit overwhelming.
+Being able to collect all of this data on how your content performs is excellent, but at one point, it can become a bit overwhelming.

 Let's shrink Big Data into Small Data... and hope it magically becomes Great Data.